jpmedley/mdn-helper/README.md

 ### burn

-Generates a burn-down list of undocumented features.
-This has two syntaxes.
+Builds several types of burn-down lists.
+This has several syntaxes.

 **Syntax:** `burn chrome -- [(-f | --flags)]`

-Generates a Chrome API list based on the Chromium IDL flags.
+Generates a csv listing Chrome APIs that are lacking an MDN page.
 Use `-f` or `--flags` to include APIs behind a flag.

+**Syntax:** `burn urls`

+Generates a csv listing BCD entries that are lacking a corresponding MDN page.

 **Syntax:** `burn bcd -- [(-d | --datafor) _category_]`

-Generates a list based purely on what's in browser compatibility data. `category` must be one of 'api', 'css', 'html', 'javascript', or 'svg'.
+Generates a csv listing BCD entries where the browser value is either null or missing. `category` must be one of 'api', 'css', 'html', 'javascript', or 'svg'.
 If you don't enter one of these values, you will be prompted for one of them.

 ### clean